-recognize that making employment contacts We and recommendations are conventional business practices and are often unobjectionable.
-Nevertheless, executive branch employees are obligated to ensure that any contacts they make do not create the appearance of inappropriately using public office for private gain.
-Unfortunately, there are no bright line rules that apply in each situation, and each situation must be judqed in liqht of all relevant circumstances.
+recognize that making employment contacts recommendations is conventional business practice and is often unobjectionable.
+Nevertheless, executive branch employees are obligated to ensure that any contacts they make do not create inappropriately using public office the appearance of Unfortunately, there are no bright line rules private gain. that apply in each situation, and each situation must be judged in light of all relevant circumstances.
 However, to assist you in providing advice, this memorandum outlines several factors that an employee should consider in deciding if an employment contact on behalf of someone else is appropriate.

 Executive Order 12674 prohibits an executive branch employee from using his public office for private gain or creating the appearance of such use.
 The Standards of Ethical Conduct for Employees of the Executive Branch (Standards of Conduct) implement this principle, in part, in Subpart G, "Misuse of Position."
-Subpart G generally regulates the proper use of a Government employee's position--including official time, authority, resources and Section 2635.702(b) provides information. certain standards for the use of title and agency letterhead when an employee gives character or employment recommendations by letter, but other types of employment contacts (such as those made orally or by email) are not specifically addressed.
+Subpart G generally regulates the proper use of a Government employee's position-including official time, authority, resources and information.
+Section 2635.702(b) provides certain standards for the use of title and agency letterhead when an employee gives character or employment recommendations by letter, but other types of employment contacts (such as those made orally or by email) are not specifically addressed.
 Nevertheless, employment contacts will still be subject to section 2635.702, which generally prohibits an employee from using his Government position, title or authority in a manner that is designed to coerce or induce a benefit or to create a Government endorsement or sanction for the private gain of a friend, relative or other person with whom the employee is associated in a non-Governmental capacity.
-Creating the appearance that these ethical
+Creating the appearance that these ethical standards have been violated also is prohibited, and whether particular conduct creates such an appearance "shall be determined from the

-Executive Order 12731, Pt.
+1 Executive Order 12731, Pt.
 1, § 101(g) & (n); 55 Fed.
 Reg.
 42547 (1990).

-5 C.F.R. part 2365, Subpart G.
+2 5 C.F.R. part 2365, Subpart G.